Last Updated: October 2023

 - Reporting and Analysis: Providing regular operational and financial reports on usage, revenues, costs, and other key performance indicators.

 - Signage Management: Ensuring clear, visible, and accurate signage throughout the facility.

 - Parking Rule Enforcement & Towing: Arranging for towing services when needed, such as for illegally parked vehicles.

 Parking Property Management Fees

-The average fee to manage a parking lot typically ranges between 4% and 10% of the gross revenue, depending on the complexity of the lot (i.e. unattended surface lot vs automated parking garage).
-Contracts to manage parking properties can be a variation of fixed fee, or a percentage of rent where the property management company is paid a percentage of revenues.
-Be sure that whatever type of property management company you choose offers full financial reporting alongside excellent in-house capabilities and professional staff to ensure you’re able to maximize the value you get from your parking property.
+The average fee to manage a parking lot typically ranges between 5% and 15% of the gross revenue, depending on the complexity of the lot (i.e. unattended surface lot vs automated parking garage).
+Additionally, there could be other fees such as setup fees, marketing/advertising fees, or maintenance fees.
+Contracts to manage parking properties can be a variation of fixed fee, or a percentage of rent where the property management company is paid a percentage of revenues collected.

 Parking Property Management Software